 - The stamp duty: The stamp duty for real estate transactions varies from state to state.
 Check online to see the stamp duty for your state.

 - Pest and building inspections: This is always a requisite requirement for all real estate transactions.
 The cost can vary from $300 to $700.
-Building inspections melbourne are especially necessary if you are buying an old home or commercial property inspections melbourne.
+Melbourne building inspections are especially necessary if you are buying an old home or commercial property inspections in Melbourne.

 - Loan application fee or establishment fee: This is usually in the hundreds of dollars though it can vary from bank to bank.
 It is a one-off fee that the bank charges for your loan applications.
 In some loan packages, the loan application fee may be waived.

 - The lender’s mortgage insurance: This refers to the insurance coverage for insuring the lender whenever they lend you more than 80% of the property value.
 This amount can vary from one insurer to another.

 - The document preparation fees: This may come as part of the lender or legal fees and is usually in the hundreds of dollars.
 This fee may be charged even before the contract with your lender has been approved.